 Any child suffering from a doubtful rash, sore throat, discharge from the eyes or nose, should be kept at home until a doctor has certified that the symptoms have disappeared.

-We will not administer antibiotics.
-Do not send your child into nursery if you have felt the need to give them calpol.
+We do not administer antibiotics.
+Do not send your child into nursery if you have felt the need to give them Calpol or similar.

-From past experience most children feeling unwell, just want to rest at home.
+feeling unwell, should stay home and rest.
 A noisy and busy nursery is no place for sick children.

 With the welfare of the sick child in mind and in the interest of remaining children, if in the opinion of the staff the child is ill, then parent/carer will be contacted and requested to collect him/her as soon as possible.